morgen-peschke/trans-factsheet/README.md

     * **Strong parental support** **decreases the likelihood** of a **suicide attempt** within the past year from 57% to **just 4%**.
 * [Bauer et al. 15](https://bmcpublichealth.biomedcentral.com/track/pdf/10.1186/s12889-015-1867-2)
-    * Data from trans people age 16+ in Ontario, Canada, including 380 who reported on suicide outcomes
+    * Data from trans people age 16+ in Ontario, Canada, including 380 who reported on suicide outcomes.
     * _"Interventions to increase **social inclusion** and **access to medical transition**, and to **reduce transphobia**, have the potential to contribute to** substantial reductions** in the extremely high prevalences of **suicide ideation** and attempts within trans populations"_
-    * Shows every step of transitioning from changing legal documents to surgeries lowers suicide risk more
+    * Shows every step of transitioning from changing legal documents to surgeries lowers suicide risk more.
 * [Başar et al. 16](https://www.sciencedirect.com/science/article/abs/pii/S1743609516301734)
     * "Social support from family was associated with better QoL in psychological QoL, whereas perceived support from friends significantly predicted all other domains of QoL"